hiAndrewQuinn/selkouutiset-scrape-cleaned/2023/11/04/_index.en.md

 ![Sunday is mostly cloudy.](https://images.cdn.yle.fi/image/upload/c_crop,h_1080,w_1919,x_0,y_0/ar_1.7777777777777777,c_fill,g_faces,h_675,w_1200/dpr_1.0/q_auto:eco/f_auto/fl_lossy/v1699111715/39-1195891654662ff4432c)

 The weather is mostly cloudy and rainy.
 In southwestern Finland, the sun can sometimes shine a little.
 The temperature is mostly between 3 and 8 degrees.
-It is colder in northern Finland.
+It is colder in Northern Finland.